softius/phlow/docs/workflow-builder.md

 ## Conditional Flow

-The `choice` method creates a new instance of ExclusiveGateway and appends it to the Workflow.
+The `choice` method creates a new instance of Cho and appends it to the Workflow.
 The result can be chained with `when` and / or `otherwise` methods, to define the conditional flows.

 ```